Catch Us If You Can: Reception and legacy

-Amongst American reviewers, Billboard described the song as a "pulsating rocker" which was a "smash follow-up" to their previous American single "I Like It Like That".
+Amongst reviewers from the US, Billboard described the song as a "pulsating rocker" which was a "smash follow-up" to their previous US single "I Like It Like That" (1965).
 Cash Box described it as a "rollicking, fast-moving rocker with a contagious, funky rhythmic undercurrent," and believed it had potential to become a "blockbuster" in the US in the way it was in the UK.
 Record World wrote that the single "moves and grooves for the groovy movers."

 Retrospectively, "Catch Us If You Can" was one of ten pop singles named in a January 1966 issue of Billboard which credited the use of harmonica in folk, pop, and rhythm and blues music for sparking a harmonica sales boom at record retailers in 1964 and 1965.
 According to Richie Unterberger, "Catch Us If You Can" was most likely the Dave Clark Five song that received the most respect from music critics, and also stated it to be a more "cleverly constructed" song with a more "explicit rebellion" in the lyrics in comparison to their earlier singles.
 Jim Beviglia stated that the song's title was a deliberate "dare to the world" for people to keep up with the Dave Clark Five, as few of their peers could keep up with the success they enjoyed".
-It has been suggested that The Monkees "(Theme From) The Monkees" (1966) was influenced by "Catch Us If You Can"; according to Clark, he received a letter from that song's writers Tommy Boyce and Bobby Hart years in which it was stated that "(Theme From) The Monkees" was plagiarized from "Catch Us If You Can".
-(Note: The Dave Clark Five were allegedly offered – though declined – to starr in the show that eventually became The Monkees.)
+It has been suggested that The Monkees' "(Theme From) The Monkees" (1966) was influenced by "Catch Us If You Can"; according to Clark, he received a letter from that song's writers Tommy Boyce and Bobby Hart years in which it was stated that "(Theme From) The Monkees" was plagiarized from "Catch Us If You Can".
+(Note: The Dave Clark Five were allegedly offered – though declined – to star in the show that eventually became The Monkees.)